MSc/Postgraduate Diploma/Postgraduate Certificate Public Health

 UWE Bristol's award-winning careers service can help you develop employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity, plus support for entrepreneurial activity, and access to employer events.

 Applicants are normally required to have a 2:2 honours degree in a relevant subject area as well as appropriate experience.
-Applicants without a degree level qualification will be considered individually, and will usually be asked to complete a pre-course assignment.
+Applicants without a degree level qualification will be considered individually.

 GCSE Grade C or above in English Language and Mathematics, or equivalents are required.